Amog-OS/AmogOS/README.md

 ### Software credits
 ඞAmogOSඞ would not be possible without the following open source software:

-- Debian Bullseye, AntiX Project and RPI OS.
+- Debian Bullseye, AntiX Project and Raspberry Pi OS.
 - Openbox WM
 - LXDE for DE
 - xcompmgr for effects
-- Lightpad for the macOS launchpad clone
+- Lightpad for the macOS launchpad clone'
-- xfce4-panel for dock and the panel
+- xfce4-panel for the dock and the panel
-- Whisker for start menu
+- Whisker for the start menu
 - Arc-Grey-Darker theme
 - Papirus icon theme
 - https://github.com/sueperb/tasty-grubs for the x64 GRUB theme